Skip to main content

 Honda claims that the chassis has just the right balance of rigidity and suppleness, and the geometry leans towards stability rather than rapid responses.
 A rake of 27 degrees is certainly towards the relaxed end of the spectrum, and the 1440mm wheelbase is substantially longer than either the Speed 400 or the HNTR 350, which both come in at around 1370mm or so.

-Oh, you want to hear more?
-They’re made up of a 310mm front disc with a two-piston caliper and a 240mm rear with a single-pot caliper.
+Brakes are a 310mm front disc with a two-piston caliper and a 240mm rear with a single-pot caliper.
+Use them hard and they stop the bike quickly, if not too dramatically.
+There's plenty of subtle feel there to when you just want to lose a bit of speed without upsetting the suspension.
 ABS is standard, as demanded by law, and the final all-important link between the rider and the tarmac is a set of Metzeler Tourance Next rubber, 100/90-R19 at the front, 150/70-R17 at the back.

 Weight is 178kg including a full tank of fuel, just undercutting the 181kfg Royal Enfield HNTR 350 but squarely beaten by the 170kg wet weight of the Triumph Speed 400.